About us

 Our elections

 Community Council elections were last held in Autumn 2019.
-We had twelve candidates standing for twelve seats which meant no public vote was required, with all candidates returned as elected unopposed.
+We had twelve candidates standing for twelve seats which meant that no public vote was required, and all candidates were returned as elected unopposed.

 Click here to view our blog posts about the 2019 Edinburgh Community Council elections.